wilrodriguez-portfolio/wilrodriguez-portfolio/README.md

 # 👋 Hi, I’m Wil Rodriguez
 **IT & Telecom | Cloud | Data | Automation | Project Delivery**
-Helping organizations design, build, and optimize technology solutions.
+Helping organizations design, deliver, and optimize technology solutions through efficient processes and effective project execution.

+With over 20 years in IT and Telecom, I specialize in project delivery, process improvement, and cross-team coordination to ensure initiatives are delivered on time, within scope, and aligned with business goals.
+My experience spans Telecom infrastructure, cloud adoption, and operational automation, with a proven track record of improving workflows and reducing costs.

 ---